intel-retail/.github/profile/README.md

-# Welcome to the Intel Retail GitHub Organization, part of the Open Edge Platform Suites.
+# Welcome to the Intel Retail GitHub Organization!

+## The Retail AI Suite is part of Open Edge Platform.

 [Intel’s Open Edge Platform](https://github.com/open-edge-platform) is a secure and optimized open platform for delivering scalable edge solutions.
 Retail constitutes one of its AI Software Suites, offering several sample applications that showcase the use of platform's software stack.